trumant/gemara/README.md

 #### Layer 2 Schema

-The SCI [Layer 2 Schema](./layer-2-schema.cue) provides methods for expressing Layer 2 Controls in a machine-readable format.
+The SCI [Layer 2 Schema](./schemas/layer-2.cue) provides methods for expressing Layer 2 controls in a machine-readable format.

 The schema allows controls to be mapped to threats or Layer 1 controls by their unique identifiers.
 Threats may also be expressed in the schema, with mappings to the technology-specific capabilities which may be vulnerable to the threat.

+The SCI go module provides Layer 2 support for ingesting documents that follow this schema.

 ### Layer 3: Policy